Addictions and Mental Health

 Overview

-The Addictions and Mental Health Graduate Certificate (AMH) is recognized by the Canadian Addiction Counsellor Certification Federation (CACCF), Canada`s Addiction Workforce Regulator.
+The Addictions and Mental Health Graduate Certificate (AMH) is recognized by the Canadian Addiction Counsellor Certification Federation (CACCF), Canada's Addiction Workforce Regulator.
 The CACCF affirms that this program meets the education requirement component of their certification process.
+By successfully completing this program, graduates may be eligible to pursue the CACCF certification.

 Courses